Chirps Chips & New Cricket Flour Chip/Cracker Recipe

-This Friday, ABC’s Shark Tank tv show will be featuring one of our fellow edible insect companies!
+If you are a fan of ABC’s Shark Tank tv show, then you may have seen some amazing edible insect companies featured on the program.
+They actually both received funding from Mark Cuban – Go Crickets!
 For some people, trying full crickets or insects that still look like an insect can be difficult to get out of their mind.
 And it makes sense, not often do we eat a chicken while it still looks like a chicken, etc. We get it!
 However, there are a lot of great ways to incorporate cricket protein when it is used as a powder that helps to reduce the amount of land, feed, and water resources and still taste great.
 This can be in the form of cricket flour recipes like cricket chips, muffins, shakes, smoothies, etc.

-This week we are prepping for a viewing party of the new episode of Shark Tank and decided to make some delicious cricket flour and cricket powder chips/crackers.
+This week we are prepping for a viewing party and decided to make some delicious cricket flour and cricket powder chips/crackers.
 By adding the cricket protein we get an added boost of protein and nutrition, and also adds a hint of nutty or almond taste to the cricket chips that taste great!
 We also get to support a great company with Chirps Chips and taste some too.
 Enjoy!

 2 1/2 cups all purpose baking flour